-A documentary of heritage, hands, and hope knit into every stitch
+A documentary of heritage, hands, and hope knit into every loop

 Chapter One